FOUNDER AND CEO, CCL

 As part of her career as an educator, Ginger spent nearly a decade in Japan, where she taught and immersed herself in the art, culture, and language.
 She has lived in Canada since 2007.

-Ginger is also a life coach, a musician, a yoga student, and a short fiction writer.
+Ginger is also a professional editor and a short fiction writer.
 As well as leading workshops and coordinating events for the centre, she brings to CCL a commitment to advocacy for the arts in schools and communities in Canada and around the world.